-Lights Out On Lumiere: This year’s Lumiere is set to be the last
+Lights out on Lumiere: This year’s Lumiere festival is set to be Durham’s last

-Durham’s iconic light festival will not return after this November
+The iconic light festival will not return after next month’s showing

-Hosted every two years and attracting millions of visitors, the Lumiere light festival will be held for the last time from November 13 to November 15, 2025.
+Hosted every two years and attracting millions of visitors, the festival will be held for the final time from 13th November to 15th November next month.

-Starting out as a one-off event – but carrying on due to its success – Lumiere has since become an iconic part of Durham’s calendar, with a huge turnout from students and locals alike.
+First launching as a one-off event – but carrying on due to its success – Lumiere has become an iconic part of Durham’s calendar, with a huge turnout from students and locals alike.

 Durham residents told The Northern Echo they were “shocked” upon hearing yesterday’s decision.

-However, this year’s showing promises a memorable send-off, featuring nearly 30 installations and its usual light show on Durham Cathedral.
+However, this year’s show promises a memorable send-off, featuring nearly 30 installations and its usual light show on Durham Cathedral.

-According to The Northern Echo, chief executive officer of producer Artichoke, Helen Marriage, said: “The decision to end Lumiere in Durham has not been taken lightly.
+Helen Marriage, the chief executive officer of the public art producer Artichoke, said: “The decision to end Lumiere in Durham has not been taken lightly.

 “While this marks the end of Lumiere in Durham, its legacy will live on in the memories of those who visited, as well in the skills, confidence and ambition in everyone that has played a part in bringing it to life.